 The Material Handling Technician (MHT) performs work that involves the processing, handling and shelving of all Douglas County Libraries (DCL) materials in an accurate and timely manner.
 This position maintains the general order of library materials.
 Additionally, MHTs perform other circulation functions and basic clerical activities in support of library services.
 This role requires considerable excellent attention to detail and quality output results in all areas of responsibility.

-Douglas County Libraries Brand, Culture and Values: It is an expectation of each employee to live and exemplify Douglas County Libraries, Brand, Culture and Values.
+Douglas County Libraries Brand, Culture and Values: It is an expectation of each employee that you will live and exemplify Douglas County Libraries, Brand, Culture and Values.

 Handling DCL Collections:

-- Learns and becomes proficient with DCL’s shelving procedures using the library’s classification system and collection layout.
+- Learn and become proficient with DCL’s shelving procedure using the library’s classification system and collection layout.
 Stays aware of new material handling and circulation practices and guidelines.

 - Moves, distributes and processes incoming and outgoing materials manually and using automated material handling equipment in a high volume environment.

-- Arranges collections by filing alphabetically, alpha-numerically, and numerically.
+- Arrange collections by filing alphabetically, alpha-numerically, and numerically.